 Once their numbers have been reduced, the remaining suppliers are segmented depending on their importance and potential to Ericsson.
 A Supplier Relationship Manager then makes sure that maximum value is extracted from the suppliers, and that they can contribute to Ericsson's business through their innovation and ability to complement the Ericsson portfolio with.
 A range of tools and processes are developed for this purpose.

 Apart from increasing margins and extracting value from suppliers, Ericsson Sourcing also works with demand management to get involved early on in the sales process to be able to contribute to the top line as well as the bottom line.
 One of the initiatives to become a commercial function contributing to growth is the creation of the Sourcing Business Partner (SBP) role.
 The SBP supports and works closely to the sales organization, adding value to the process by contributing their knowledge of the supplier base, the market and different business models.
 This could include identifying that a customer can improve the supply chain by using other suppliers in preparation for an offer to take over a service, or identifying suppliers that can contribute to a new solution.

 When category management, supplier relationship management and demand management work together, sourcing contributes to Ericsson by cutting costs, minimizing risks, extracting value and improving the top line.
-These are obvious benefits for an organization aiming to be the world leader in the ICT industry.
+These are obvious benefits for an organization aiming to be the World Class Sourcing Organization.